danbrough/ipfs_mobile/README.md

 ## Example code

+Run the test code with `./gradlew connectedDebugAndroidTest`.
+To run the code at [android/src/androidTest/java/danbroid/ipfsmobile/test/](android/src/androidTest/java/danbroid/ipfsmobile/test/).

-There is plenty in my [KIPFS](https://github.com/danbrough/kipfs/tree/main/impl/android)  project
+There is plenty more in my [KIPFS](https://github.com/danbrough/kipfs/tree/main/impl/android)  project.